abinit/abinit/doc/tutorial/gwr_intro.md

 ## Why a new GW code?

-In the legacy GW approach, one uses the Lehmann representation of the Green's function in the frequency domain to compute the irreducible polarizability, as explained in the [MBPT notes](/doc/theory/mbt).
+In the legacy GW code, one uses the Lehmann representation of the Green's function in the frequency domain to compute the irreducible polarizability, as explained in the [MBPT notes](/doc/theory/mbt).
-Then the self-energy matrix elements in the KS representation are computed via an expensive convolution in the frequency domain [[cite:Golze2019]] — by default using the plasmon-pole approximation [[cite:Giantomassi2011]], which significantly accelerates calculations but introduces approximations and prevents direct access to the spectral function $A(\omega)$.
+Then the self-energy matrix elements in the KS representation are computed via an expensive convolution in the frequency domain [[cite:Golze2019]] — by default using the plasmon-pole approximation [[cite:Giantomassi2011]], which significantly accelerates calculations but introduces approximations and prevents direct access to the spectral function $A_\nk(\omega)$.
-The conventional GW code exhibits quartic scaling with the number of atoms in the unit cell and quadratic scaling with the number of $\kk$-points.
+The conventional GW code exhibits quartic scaling with the number of atoms in the unit cell and quadratic scaling with the number of $\kk$-points and the computation of the polarizability with the Adler-Wiser expression represents the most CPU-demanding part.

 In contrast, the GWR code achieves cubic scaling with [[natom]] and linear scaling in the number of $\kk$-points by computing the polarizability and the self-energy in the real-space supercell associated to the $\kk$-mesh.
-FFTs are used to transform quantities from the supercell representation to Fourier space whenever needed.
+FFTs are used to transform quantities from the supercell to Fourier space whenever needed.
-For instance the equation for W (a convolution between $\ee^-1$ and the bare Coulomb interaction is best solved in Fourier space.
+For instance, the equation for W (a convolution between $\ee^-1$ and the bare Coulomb interaction is best solved in Fourier space.
-As concerns the frequency dependence, GWR evaluates the $G$, $W$ and $\Sigma$ along the imaginary axis using minimax meshes that are adaptive grids that place points non-uniformly, concentrating them where they are most needed, leading to higher accuracy with fewer points.
+As concerns the frequency dependence, GWR evaluates the $G$, $W$ and $\Sigma$ along the imaginary axis using minimax meshes that are adaptive grids that place points non-uniformly, concentrating them where they are most needed, leading to higher accuracy with fewer points (CITATIONS) ABINIT uses to the minimax mesh provided by the GreenX library (see e.g. [[cite:Azizi2023]], [[cite:Azizi2024]]).
-This approach was proposed for the first time in ... and then implemented Citations relevant to the minimax mesh [[cite:Azizi2023]], [[cite:Azizi2024]]

-followed by an analytic continuation (AC) to the real-frequency axis.
+In the last step of a GWR calculation, the self-energy in imaginary time is transformed to imaginary frequency followed by an analytic continuation (AC) to the real-frequency axis where QP corrections are obtained by solving the linear version of the QP equation.
-The AC approach enables access to the full frequency dependence of $\Sigma$ and $A$ at a substantially reduced computational cost, though the accuracy of the results now depends on the effectiveness of the AC step.
+The AC approach enables access to the full frequency dependence of $\Sigma$ and $A$ at a substantially reduced computational cost, though the accuracy of the results now depends on the accuracy of the AC.

 The frequency dependence of the self-energy $\Sigma(\omega)$ requires numerical integration over a range of energies.
 Traditionally, these calculations use uniform energy grids or plasmon-pole approximations.
 However, uniform grids become computationally expensive because they require many points to accurately capture sharp features in in the Green's function $G(\omega)$, and the screened interaction $W(\omega)$.
 The conventional GW code exhibits quartic scaling with the number of $\qq$-points, whereas GWR achieves linear scaling.

-The two codes strongly differ also at the level of the MPI parallelization.
+The two codes strongly differ at the level of the MPI parallelization.
-In the legacy GW code, MPI parallelization is available over the [[nband]] states; however, key data structures, such as the screened interaction $W$, are not MPI-distributed.
+In the legacy GW code, MPI parallelization is available over the [[nband]] states and [[nsppol]]; however, key data structures, such as the screened interaction $W$, are not MPI-distributed.
 As a result, the maximum number of usable MPI processes is limited by [[nband]], and the workload becomes imbalanced when the number of MPI processes does not evenly divide [[nband]].